Call for Letters of Intent for the 2022-2023 TEPHINET South Caucasus Small Grants

-TEPHINET is pleased to announce the opportunity for interested candidates from Georgia, Armenia, Azerbaijan, and Ukraine to submit brief Letters of Intent (LOIs) for project proposals related to the topic area of emerging and re-emerging infectious diseases.
+TEPHINET is pleased to announce the opportunity for interested candidates from Georgia, Armenia, Azerbaijan, and Ukraine to submit brief Letters of Intent (LOIs) for project proposals related to the topic area of emerging and re-emerging infectious diseases for the South Caucasus Small Grant Program.

 Grants will be awarded for non-research investigations focused on surveillance, program evaluation, or public health activities.
 The small grants awarded under this program will be approximately US$5,000 and will be funded through the generous support of the U.S. Centers for Disease Control and Prevention (CDC) South Caucasus Office (SCO).
 Please note that final awards may be less than the maximum amount of US$5,000.